-This study established the reference values for the maximum 6MWD for healthy children in Brazil.
+This study established the reference values for the maximum walking distance in the 6MWT for healthy children in Brazil.
 In addition, the equations established in this study predicted the maximum walking distance with errors of approximately of 10 m when tested in an independent sample.